Harold J. Stone

 Harold J. Stone (born Harold Hochstein, March 3, 1913 – November 18, 2005) was an American stage, radio, film, and television character actor.

 Early life and stage career

-Stone was born to a Jewish acting family.
+Stone was born an only child into a Jewish acting family.
 At age six, Stone debuted on stage with his father, Jacob Hochstein, in the play White Slaves.
-A graduate of New York University, he attended the University of Buffalo to study medicine, but he soon altered those career plans and decided, instead, to become an actor to support his mother.
+A graduate of New York University, he attended the University of Buffalo to study medicine but was forced to drop out to support his mother and fell back on acting.

 After gaining considerable acting experience in various plays during the 1930s, Stone was finally cast on Broadway, where between 1939 and the early 1950s, he appeared in a series of critically acclaimed productions such as One Touch of Venus and Stalag 17.
 Some of his other Broadway credits include Morning Star (1939), A Bell for Adano (1944), S.S.
 Glencairn (1947), Abraham Cochrane (1963), Charley's Aunt (1970), and Ring Around the Bathtub (1971).
-Later in his career, after working extensively in films and television, Stone periodically returned to the stage, where in the 1960s and 1970s, he also directed several off-Broadway and Broadway productions, including Ernest in Love and Charley's Aunt.